Zuckerberg reportedly told Facebook execs to use Android, not Apple, phones

 It looks like Mark Zuckerberg can hold a grudge.

-The Facebook CEO reportedly ordered his management team to start using only Android phones after Apple CEO Tim Cook made public comments about the social media company's Cambridge Analytica data scandal, according to The New York Times.
+The Facebook CEO reportedly ordered his management team to start using only Android phones after Apple CEO Tim Cook made public comments about the social media company's Cambridge Analytica data scandal, according to a report Wednesday in The New York Times.

-"We're not going to traffic in your personal life," Cook said, referencing the scandal in an MSNBC interview.
-"Privacy to us is a human right.
+"We're not going to traffic in your personal life," Cook said, referencing the scandal in an MSNBC interview in March: "Privacy to us is a human right.
 It's a civil liberty."

-After these remarks, the Times reports that Zuckerberg told Facebook executives to use only Android phones because that operating system has higher usage worldwide than Apple's iPhone OS.
+After these remarks, the Times reported, Zuckerberg told Facebook executives to use only Android phones because that operating system has higher usage worldwide than Apple's iPhone OS.
 It's not clear if Zuckerberg's management team did switch to Android phones.
 Facebook didn't immediately respond to request for comment.

+But in a blog post Thursday that rebutted points raised in the Times story, Facebook said "we've long encouraged our employees and executives to use Android because it is the most popular operating system in the world."

+The Android matter was one of many covered in the Times story, an in-depth look at what the newspaper described as stumbles by Facebook's leadership, including its response to Russian election interference and its handling of fake news on the social network.

 Facebook came under scrutiny for its privacy practices after The Guardian and The New York Times published accounts of how Cambridge Analytica, a digital consultancy hired by the Trump presidential campaign, improperly mined personal details from 87 million Facebook users without their permission.